Web Science TrustUntangling the Web of Humans and Technology

 Stay tuned for the next in the series of Web Science summer schools created by our wider WSTNet community to engage students from international research labs

-The ACM Web Science conference (WebSci’21) will run entirely online for the second year.
+The ACM Web Science conference (WebSci’22) will be hosted in Barcelona and On-line.
 See links above for the conference site.

 Web Science News / Blog